Recent Books I have read

 - The Time Traveller's Wife - by Audrey Niffenegger - 6 year old Clare meets time traveller Henry, 36, beginning an extraordinary life together.
 I recommend you watch the movie before reading the book!

-- My Forests - by Janine Burke - Gifted to me, this is a thoroughly interesting and enjoyable book about the role trees play in our lives against the backdrop of Janine's own experiences with trees.
+- My Forests - by Janine Burke - Gifted to me by my nephew's wife, this is a thoroughly interesting and enjoyable book about the role trees play in our lives against the backdrop of Janine's own experiences with trees.

 - The Paris Library - by Janet Skeslien Charles - Based around the true story of the American Library in Paris during World War 2, and the people who strove to keep it open.